AmolDhanpalwar/skillsynch/docs/FORM_FLOW.md

 Grade and designation fields use a **select-only searchable dropdown** — the user can type to filter the list, but only clicking a listed option sets a valid value.
 Free-text that does not match any option is rejected at validation time.

 The Zod schema receives the valid options list at runtime (after options load from Supabase).
-If a pre-filled grade (e.g. from an old review cycle) is no longer valid, the schema rejects it with: `"M10" is not a valid grade — please select from the list`.
+If a pre-filled grade is no longer valid, the schema rejects it with: `"M10" is not a valid grade — please select from the list`.

 Designation options are filtered by the selected grade.
 Selecting a new grade clears the designation field.

 ### Pre-population

-When a form record exists in the DB, fields are pre-populated from `skill_forms`.
+When a form record exists in the DB for the active cycle, fields are pre-populated from `skill_forms`.
 The manager is resolved from `skill_forms.manager_id` (preferred) or `users.manager_id` as a fallback.

+If no form exists for the active cycle, fields default to the user's profile values from the `users` table.

 ---